FolkComputer/folk/README.md

 1. You should see red triangles projected on each of your 4 tags.
 Then you're done!
 Run Folk!
 If not, rerun calibration until you do see a red triangle on each tag.

-1. When you've successfully calibrated start Folk back up with `./folk.tcl start`
+1. When you've successfully calibrated, start Folk back up with `./folk.tcl start`.

 ### Bluetooth keyboards